 Penguin uses broad-spectrum oils that completely remove all THC from our products while retaining the rest of the plant’s terpenes and natural compounds.
 This allows you to enjoy the “entourage effect,” or the full therapeutic benefit of the hemp plant, while avoiding the potential risks of THC.

 People who use marijuana may experience a feeling of elation (a high) and giddiness, and the drug may also change how you perceive certain things.
 Colors and sounds may be altered, and emotions may be heightened.
 Some people report experiencing feelings of paranoia.

 However, CBD is known to have the opposite effect.
 For example, one study found that while THC can increase anxiety, CBD seems to do the exact opposite and induce a state of calm.

 Another issue is the legality of these compounds.
 The 2018 Farm Bill legalized the production and sale of hemp and its extracts, including CBD, as long as it doesn’t contain more than 0.3 percent THC.

 If it doesn’t get you high, how does CBD work?

 There is growing interest and excitement in CBD as an effective management tool to help many people deal with different conditions.
 That’s due in part to the way CBD works.
-Scientists believe that CBD sends signals to the endocannabinoid system and serotonin receptors throughout the body, decreasing pain and providing relief as a result.
+Scientists believe that CBD sends signals to the endocannabinoid system and serotonin receptors throughout the body, providing relief to its various systems as a result.